SlaveMaster6969/slavemaster6969.github.io/README.md

 It's to throw off teachers.
 I made them myself—made poorly, but good enough.

 ## How Do I Use it
-Simple: Go to https://Thatfellerbrayden.qzz.io, and in the command prompt-looking UI, type websiteunlock.
+Simple: Go to https://Thatfellerbrayden.qzz.io, and in the command prompt-looking UI, type bib.

 ## How Long Can I Use It
 Users are allowed in between 5–6 minutes per session, then you need to make a new session.